 Beach life and cowboy culture converge in the province of Guanacaste in Costa Rica.
 Let the city of Santa Cruz amaze you with it's expansive ranches and rolling hills, or head over to the pristine beach communities along the Pacific coast for an afternoon in the sun.
 As you sip on tropical juices at the CCS Home-Base, and perhaps pick a mango or cashew from one of our fruit trees as an afternoon snack, you'll find yourself in the Pura Vida lifestyle in no time.Learn more about Volunteer Opportunities in Costa Rica »

 As you explore 3 distinct countries and cultures on your Spanish Immersion Gap Year program, you will be working with sustainable community organizations to help them to advance their goals in child education.
-You may be working toward supporting community development in Lima at an education center for underprivileged youth.
-Then, hop over to Tecpan, Guatemala, to work with Maya children in an elementary school focused on improving their opportunities to stay in school past fourth grade, while improving hand washing and sanitation facilities.
+You may be working in Tecpan, Guatemala, to work with Maya children in an elementary school focused on improving their opportunities to stay in school past fourth grade, while improving hand washing and sanitation facilities.
+Take a much-deserved break from your volunteer work with an experience in Guna Yala, Panama.
 Finally, help young children meet their early childhood education goals in Costa Rica through schools and day cares.
+Join us for an optional final week in Machu Picchu for our 2019 promotion!

 Nestled in the Maya Highlands, the CCS Home-Base in Guatemala immerses you in a rich Maya farming community.
 Just a 20 minute walk up scenic rural roads, you'll find yourself in the bustling city of Tecpán, the heart of the surrounding villages, with access to cafes, shops, and restaurants.
 Rest and relax in comfortable rooms, each with a private bathroom, and reflect in the incredible scenery while soaking in the traditional life, colorful fabrics, and unique cultural systems through your new Maya neighbors.